AlejandroHiroshima/big_data_cloud_group1/README.md

 - Dagster for orchestration
 - DuckDB as the analytical data warehouse

-This version emphasizes scalability, automation and cost efficiency, transforming the original proof of concept into a production-ready, reproducible cloud pipeline architecture.
+This version emphasizes scalability, automation and cost efficiency, while transforming the original proof of concept into a production-ready, reproducible cloud pipeline architecture.

 ---